-Under the Act, the Treasurer has 30 days to consider an application and make a decision.
-The time frame for making a decision will not start until the correct application fee has been paid in full.
-If the Treasurer requests further information from the investor, the 30-day period will be on hold until the request has been satisfied.
-The Treasurer may extend this period by up to 90 days by publishing an interim order, which may be made to allow further time to consider the application.
+Under the Act, the Treasurer typically has 30 days to consider an application and make a decision.
+However, pursuant to the interim COVID-19 measures, timelines for reviews have been revised to six months.
+While this does not mean that the review will take this long, investors should be prepared to factor a six-month review period into acquisition timelines.
+The timeframe for making a decision will not start until the correct application fee has been paid in full.
+If the Treasurer requests further information from the investor, the review period will be on hold until the request has been satisfied.

 Typically, if FIRB requires further time, it will request the applicant to voluntarily extend the approval deadline.
-Given the Treasurer's rights to otherwise impose a 90-day extension, applicants are generally incentivized to request deadline extensions.
-This makes it difficult to specify with certainty how long a review process will take; however, it is typical to expect a review period of 50 to 60 days from payment of the application fee.
+As the Treasurer is also entitled to unilaterally impose a 90-day extension under statute, applicants are generally incentivized to "voluntarily" request the proposed deadline extensions.
+This makes it difficult to specify with certainty how long a review process will take.

 - Compliance: The Australian government has indicated an increased focus on compliance activities and audits, particularly with respect to tax conditions imposed by the Australian Taxation Office on FIRB approvals